intersystems/apps-rest/docs/sample-phonebook.md

 # Further reading

-For a different perspective on AppS.REST, check out the (User Guide)[user-guide.md].
+For a different perspective on AppS.REST, check out the [User Guide](user-guide.md).